Simulating Open Quantum System Dynamics on NISQ Computers with Generalized Quantum Master Equations: Introduction

-Although numerous quantum algorithms have been developed for calculating electronic structure~\cite{peruzzo2014variational,o2016scalable,xia2017electronic,xia2018quantum} and simulating quantum dynamics of closed quantum systems~\cite{wiebe2011simulating,ollitrault2021molecular,yao2021adaptive,tagliacozzo2022optimal}, relatively few studies have targeted simulating open quantum system dynamics~\cite{wang2011quantum,wang2013solovay,wei2016duality,kliesch2011dissipative,sweke2015universal,schlimgen2021quantum}.
-Furthermore, the majority of those previous studies were based on Lindblad-type quantum master equations (QMEs), which are guaranteed by construction to satisfy complete positivity and conservation of probability, but also assume Markovity, which, strictly speaking, is only valid in the weak system-bath coupling limit or the singular bath limit~\cite{alicki87}.
-It is therefore highly desirable to develop quantum algorithms for simulating open quantum system dynamics based on a less-restrictive equation of motion (EoM).
-In this paper, we propose such a quantum algorithm based on the generalized quantum master equation (GQME), which corresponds to the formally exact EoM for an open quantum system.
+Recent advances in quantum computing have enabled the development of numerous algorithms for electronic structure calculations,~\cite{peruzzo2014variational,o2016scalable,xia2017electronic,xia2018quantum} and simulations of quantum dynamics of closed quantum systems~\cite{wiebe2011simulating,ollitrault2021molecular,yao2021adaptive,tagliacozzo2022optimal}.
+However, relatively few studies have explored the simulation of open quantum system dynamics~\cite{lloyd2001engineering,wang2011quantum,wang2013solovay,wei2016duality,kliesch2011dissipative,sweke2015universal,schlimgen2021quantum,zhang2022quantum,guimaraes2023noise,rossini2023single}.
+These studies have been mostly based on Lindblad-type quantum master equations (QMEs) which ensure complete positivity and conservation of probability but rely on the Markov and Born approximations in the system-bath weak coupling limit~\cite{alicki87}.
+With the aim of developing a more general approach, here we introduce a quantum algorithm based on the Generalized Quantum Master Equation (GQME), which corresponds to the formally exact equation of motion (EoM) for an open quantum system.

 A major challenge facing the quantum simulation of open quantum system dynamics is the fact that the time evolution operators are non-unitary whereas quantum gates are unitary.
 To this end, we have previously developed a quantum algorithm for open quantum dynamics based on the Sz.-Nagy unitary dilation theorem, which converts non-unitary operators into unitary operators in an extended Hilbert space.
-This algorithm was originally applied to simulating a Markovian two-level model on the IBM quantum computer~\cite{hu2020quantum}.
-Later, the same method was applied to simulating a non-Markovian two-level model (Jaynes-Cummings model) on the IBM quantum computer~\cite{head2021capturing}.
-In a recent work, the same quantum algorithm was generalized to also work with the Lindblad QME and applied to simulate the dynamics of the Fenna-Matthews-Olson complex, which includes five quantum levels and seven elementary physical processes~\cite{hu2022general}.
-Thus far, this quantum algorithm has been used to simulate the dynamics of open quantum systems described by the operator sum representation or Lindblad-type QMEs.
+This algorithm was originally applied to simulating a Markovian two-level model on IBM quantum computers.\cite{hu2020quantum} Later, the same method was applied to simulating the non-Markovian Jaynes-Cummings model on IBM quantum computers.\cite{head2021capturing} In a recent work, the same Lindblad-QME-based quantum algorithm was applied to simulate the dynamics of the Fenna-Matthews-Olson complex, which includes five quantum states and seven elementary physical processes.\cite{hu2022general} Thus far, this quantum algorithm has been used to simulate the dynamics of open quantum systems described by the operator sum representation or Lindblad-type QMEs.